 - You will keep safe and build your confidence

 - You will learn on the terrain best suited to your level

-I totally understand that if you are on your one week snowboard vacation, you may not want to spend too much of your time teaching someone else the basics on the bunny hill!
-But if you show a little patience the pe will probably learn quicker.
+I totally understand that if you are on your one-week snowboard vacation, you may not want to spend too much of your time teaching someone else the basics on the bunny hill!
+But if you show a little patience, your buddy will probably learn quicker.
 Particularly if you are teaching a partner, stress levels can rise pretty quick if you try and push them too fast.

 Know the basics

-Teaching a beginner to snowboard is broken down into a series of steps, which I have laid out in detail, in my beginner snowboard lesson.
-Although you may have learnt slightly differently as teaching techniques have evolved over the years, the basics should be the same.
+Teaching a beginner to snowboard is broken down into a series of steps, which I have laid out in detail in my beginner snowboard lesson.
+Although you may have learned slightly differently as teaching techniques have evolved over the years, the basics should be the same.

 Exaggerate you movements

 So really exaggerate your movements.
-It may feel a little weird but if you are showing that you should bend your knees, flex down way further than you would do normally.
+It may feel a little weird, but if you are showing that you should bend your knees, flex down way further than you would normally do.
 And if you are showing that you put weight on your front foot, really lean into it, so it’s clear what is going on.

 Take your snowboard off

 When I teach beginners to ride, I spend at least 50% of the lesson with my board off.
-Instead I am on my feet helping out the beginner with a hand for support, or help standing up.
-This let me catch them before they fall and help them build confidence.
+Instead, I am on my feet helping out the beginner with a hand for support or help standing up.
+This lets me catch them before they fall and help them build confidence.